 How to Use the Popcorn Feature

-- 1 Follow package instructions, using Time Cook if the package is less than 1.75 ounces or larger than 3.5 ounces.
+- Follow package instructions, using Time Cook if the package is less than 1.75 ounces or larger than 3.5 ounces.
 Place the package of popcorn in the center of the microwave. - 2 Press POPCORN.
 The oven starts immediately.
-Tap POPCORN to select the bag size you are cooking.